 Since 1596 Warsaw has been the capital of Poland.
 In Polish Warsaw (“Warszawa”) literally means “belonging to Warsz”—a 12th-13th-century nobleman who owned land in the Mariensztat district.
 Warsaw was home to Europe’s largest Jewish population—around 337,000 in 1939, and 445,000 by 1941.

-When Germany invaded Poland in August 1939, the Nazis quickly surrounded the capital city and launched a deadly blitzkreig that claimed many lives and destroyed buildings.
+When Germany invaded Poland on September 1st 1939, the Nazis quickly surrounded the capital city and launched a deadly blitzkreig that claimed many lives and destroyed buildings.
 The Germans were now in control of the country and in November 1939, an edict issued by Hans Frank, the Governor General, decreed all Jewish men, women and children over the age of ten had to wear a Star of David armband to identify themselves.
 All Jewish shops had to be similarly marked with a Star of David, and severe restrictions were placed on the Jewish population.
 Further laws limited the amount of money Jews were able to withdraw, with strict rules on buying produce, letting and owning property and travel.

 In March 1940, groups of Polish gangs launched a series of violent attacks on the Jewish population—stealing money, gold, food, clothes and anything they could find of any value.
 These attacks lasted for eight days until the Germans intervened.

 In February 1940, the Germans proposed plans to create a Jewish quarter or ghetto, where all Jews would be contained.
 On the Day of Atonement, October 1940, a decree was issued establishing a Jewish ghetto.
 All Jews had to relocate to this ghetto, which meant 30% of the population of Warsaw was packed into only 2.4% of the city’s area—some 400,00 people living in 1.3 square miles, an average of 7.2 people per room.